Dublin and Monaghan bombings: Dublin

 At about 17:30 on Friday 17 May 1974, without warning, three car bombs exploded in Dublin city centre at Parnell Street, Talbot Street and South Leinster Street during rush hour.
 The streets all ran east-west from busy thoroughfares to railway stations.
 There was a bus strike in Dublin at the time, which meant there were more people on the streets than usual.
 According to one of the Irish Army's top bomb disposal officers, Commandant Patrick Trears, the bombs were constructed so well that 100% of each bomb exploded upon detonation.

 Twenty-three people died in these explosions and three others died from their injuries over the following few days and weeks.
 Many of the dead were young women originally from rural towns employed in the civil service.
-An entire family from central Dublin was killed.
-Two of the victims were foreign: an Italian man, and a French Jewish woman whose family had survived the Holocaust.
+An entire family (parents and their two children) from central Dublin was killed.
+Two of the victims were foreign: Antonio Magliocco, an Italian man, and Simone Chetrit, a French Jewish woman whose family had survived the Holocaust.

 First bomb

 The first of the three Dublin car bombs went off at about 17:28 on Parnell Street, near the intersection with Marlborough Street.
 It was in a parking bay outside the Welcome Inn pub and Barry's supermarket at 93 and 91 Parnell Street respectively, and near petrol pumps.
 Shop fronts were blown out, cars were destroyed, and people were thrown in all directions.
 A brown Mini that had been parked behind the bomb was hurled onto the pavement at a right angle.
 One survivor described "a big ball of flame coming straight towards us, like a great nuclear mushroom cloud whooshing up everything in its path".
 The bomb car was a metallic green 1970 Hillman Avenger, registration number DIA 4063.
 It had been facing toward O'Connell Street, Dublin's main thoroughfare.
 This car, like the other two bomb cars, had its original registration plates.
 It had been hijacked in Belfast that morning.

 Ten people were killed in this explosion, including two infant girls and their parents, and a World War I veteran.
-Many others, including a teenaged petrol-pump attendant, were severely injured.
+Many others, including a teenage petrol-pump attendant, were severely injured.